Dance for Parkinson Disease

 Support groups can be an invaluable source of current information on living with PD.
 They offer the opportunity to share personal experiences--and to provide mutual social support.

 This is a support group for people living with Parkinson's and their care partners, founded in 2018.
-It is now a program of The Joy of Movement, supported by the American Parkinson Association, St. Louis Chapter, and meets one time per month, usually on the fourth Friday from 130 PM to 3PM at Chatham United Methodist Church.
+It is now a program of The Joy of Movement, supported by the American Parkinson Association, Missouri Chapter, and meets one time per month, usually on the fourth Friday from 130 PM to 3PM at Chatham United Methodist Church.
 For more information, please see the "FRIENDS Support Group" tab on this website or contact Eve Fischberg at joyofmovement2@gmail.com

-Rock Steady Boxing is a non-contact boxing class designed for the people with PD.
+Rock Steady Boxing is a non-contact boxing class designed for people with PD.
 We incorporate boxing drills, cardio, resistance training, balance and coordination exercises into our classes.
 Classes are held on Tuesdays and Thursdays at the Kerasotes YMCA, 3136 Old Jacksonville Road, Springfield.
 Class times vary depending on which of four levels is the most appropriate for the boxer.

 Contact: